 {% endmacro %}

-In this example,article_cardA macro function receives a parameter namedarchiveThe parameter, this parameter is expected to be an article object, containingLink/Title/Description/CreatedTimeandViewsproperties.
+In this example,article_cardThe macro function receives a namedarchiveThe parameter, this parameter is expected to be an article object, includingLink/Title/Description/CreatedTimeandViewsproperties.
 Inside the macro function, we use these properties to build the HTML structure of the article card.

 How to use macro functions?

-Continuing with the previous example, if we have a list of articlesarchivesNow we can easily call inforthe loop.article_cardThe macro function to render each article card:
+Continue with the above example, if we have a list of articlesarchivesNow you can be inforLoop and call it easily.article_cardMacro function to render each article card:

 {# 假设 archives 是通过 archiveList 标签获取到的文章列表 #}